theokeist/wmaker/doc/REDESIGN_PREVIEW.md

    the same helpers the core window manager now uses for dock previews.
 5. Visit **Window Handling ▸ Window animations** and choose easing curves for window moves and application launches; the pop-ups write their selection straight to the defaults database for the core to consume.
+Enable **Show window contents during animations** to capture snapshots for rich minimize/restore effects.
+6. Hop back to **Icons ▸ Iconification Animation** and pick the new *Glide* style—paired with the content toggle above it drives the ARGB overlay used by the compositor-friendly minimize animation.

 These panels are powered by the WINGs toolkit, but the actual pixel work is handled by the raster library.
 The integration mirrors how a full GNUstep